 The majority of carbohydrate drinks ingested during exercise are monosaccharides or so-called simple sugars such as glucose, fructose, and galactose, although disaccharides such as sucrose (table sugar) and polysaccharides such as maltodextrins and even starch have been employed.
 The disaccharides and polysaccharides have to be digested to their respective monosaccharides before being absorbed across the gut in the small intestine.
 Figure 2 highlights how glucose, fructose and galactose are absorbed.
 It is evident that a sodium-dependent glucose transporter (SGLT1) and a glucose transporter (GLUT 5) are required for glucose/galactose and fructose uptake respectively across the brush border, and that GLUT2 or GLUT5 are required to transport the monosaccharides into the portal blood vessels.
 The fact that glucose and fructose employ different gut transporters is probably the reason why so-called multiple carbohydrate drinks have been used by some.

 Evidence is available that the number of SGLT1 transporters are in abundance when compared with GLUT5 transporters, and is a factor as to why glucose uptake across the intestine is greater (and faster) than fructose.
-Indeed, high concentrations of fructose ingested during running-based activities in particular have been reported to contribute to increases in gastrointestinal problems - notably diarrhea, pain, and flatulence (Prado de Oliveira et al., 2014).
+Indeed, high concentrations of fructose ingested during running-based activities in particular have been reported to contribute to increases in gastrointestinal problems - notably diarrhoea, pain, and flatulence (Prado de Oliveira et al., 2014).
+The consequence of carbohydrate ingestion during exercise is that plasma glucose and insulin levels increase and so drive carbohydrate and attenuate fat oxidation.